dsptanmay/VSCode_Python_Setup/README.md

 #### This guide also assumes that you have Python installed on your system already.

+Before we get started, here are is a common action that I will be referring to:

+- Opening Settings.json/ adding lines to it.
+    - to open Settings.json, hit Ctrl+Shift+P and search for Settings JSON and select the option that says "Preferences: Open Settings(JSON)"

-### Step 1: Installing VSCode:
+### *Step 1: Installing VSCode:*

-This Step is pretty self - explanatory.
+This step is pretty self-explanatory.
 To download VSCode, go to https://code.visualstudio.com/

 Download the file as per your device and run it to set it up.